Hack-the-Future/htf-website/_pages/apply.md

 layout: single
 ---

-Applications are not open at this time.
+Applications have closed for fall 2022.